International Criminal Court investigation in the Democratic Republic of the Congo: Historical background

-The Democratic Republic of Congo (DRC) was a colony of Belgium between 1885 and 1960.
+The Democratic Republic of the Congo (DRC) was a colony of Belgium between 1885 and 1960.
 Initially, it was the personal property of King Leopold II, known as the Congo Free State, before becoming a Belgian colony in 1908.
 The country gained independence on June 30, 1960.
 Shortly after independence, political instability ensued, leading to a military coup d'état in 1965.
 Shortly after independence from Belgium, Mobutu Sese Seko seized power in a military coup d'état and installed himself as president.
 Under Mobutu's authoritarian rule, the country was known as Zaire.
-While the people of Zaire suffered from poverty and human rights abuses over the course of his 32 year regime, Mobutu embezzled an estimated $4–15 billion during his time in office.
+While the people of Zaire suffered from poverty and human rights abuses over the course of his 32-year regime, Mobutu embezzled an estimated $4–15 billion during his time in office.
 And by 1996, conflict from the Rwandan genocide spilled over into Zaire and Hutu militias, including the Interahamwe, were using refugee camps in the Kivu region to attack Rwanda.
 Rwandan and Ugandan armed forces invaded Zaire to fight Hutu militias, and ultimately overthrew Mobutu, in what was to become the First Congo War.
 Rwandan and Ugandan forces were joined by Congolese politicians and militia leaders opposed to Mobutu's rule and these groups joined forces to become the Alliance of Democratic Forces for the Liberation of Congo (AFDL), led by Laurent-Désiré Kabila.
 In 1997, Mobutu fled Zaire and Kabila named himself president and changed the name of the country back to the Democratic Republic of the Congo.

 Following his victory, tensions soon rose between Kabila and the various factions of the AFDL who came to oppose his rule.
 Rwandan forces retreated to Goma on the Rwandan border and formed the Rally for Congolese Democracy (RDC) and in response Ugandan forces instigated the formation of Movement for the Liberation of the Congo (MLC) under the command of Jean-Pierre Bemba.
 These two groups started the Second Congo War by attacking the army of Kabila's government.
 Kabila was assassinated by his bodyguard in 2001 and succeeded as president by his son, Joseph, who eventually negotiated peace talks to end the war.
 Although one of the tenets of the peace accords was that rebel forces would join the Congolese army, violence has continued to the present day, especially in the Kivu and Ituri regions.
 Former rebels have continuously broken away, forming new rebel groups such as M23, who are fighting for control of Eastern Congo.
 The region is known for possessing mineral resources used for technology.
-Peace talks with M23 have been ruled out, as President Felix Tshisekedi claims that they are illegally exploiting the Democratic Republic of the Congo’s natural resources.
+Peace talks with M23 have been ruled out, as President Felix Tshisekedi claims that they are illegally exploiting the Democratic Republic of the Congo's natural resources.